tuo/tuo.github.io/_posts/2023-12-23-midlife-crisis-as-programmer-and-ai.md

 In this stage, I feel that life is more about art and the subconscious than just being a logical/rational calculator and conscious(The Matrix).
 That spontaneous reflection, that harmony, that fusion of subjective and objective reality maybe mostly does not take place in the conscious realm through a logical process or any artificial effort.
 Still, it doesn't need to be mystic, abstract, or spiritual; just something we can access in our ordinary daily routines.
 It is inside us.
 We're all empowed to play, create, connect and heal.

 Aren't we all still children inside our hearts?
-Maybe the kid/child is our greatest teacher.
+Maybe the kid/child is our greatest teacher from universe.
 Wow, my friend, let us be reminded: we already have this greatest teacher inside us.

 To play, and make living itself an art, as artist of life.